MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN-BrainScript.md

     * `rois` - contains the raw ROI coordinates for each image stored in text files.
     * `cntkFiles` - contains the formatted CNTK input files for images (`train.txt` and `test.txt`), ROI coordinates (`xx.rois.txt`) and ROI labels (`xx.roilabels.txt`) for `train` and `test`.
 (Format details are provided [below](#cntk-input-file-format).)

-All parameters are contained in `PARAMETERS.py`, for example `cntk_nrRois = 2000` to set the number of ROIs used for training and testing.
+All parameters are contained in `PARAMETERS.py`, for example change `cntk_nrRois = 2000` to set the number of ROIs used for training and testing.
 We describe parameters in the section [Parameters](#parameters) below.

 __A2:__ The script `A2_RunWithBSModel.py` runs cntk using cntk.exe and a BrainScript config file ([configuration details](#cntk-configuration)).
-A script that uses the new CNTK Python API for Fast R-CNN training will be added soon.
 The trained model is stored in the folder `cntkFiles/Output` of the corresponding `proc` sub-folder.
 The trained model is tested separately on both the training set and the test set.
 During testing for each image and each corresponding ROI a label is predicted and stored in the files `test.z` and `train.z` in the `cntkFiles` folder.